WePlay Academy League Season 1 Official Rules and Regulations

 3.1.
 Participants should provide Tournament Organizer with Match roster at least 72 hours before scheduled Match start;

-3.4.
-Team players should provide a feed from their cameras 10 minutes before scheduled start time and keep in running for the entire match.
+3.3.
+Team players should provide a feed from their cameras 10 minutes before scheduled Match start and keep it running for the entire match.

-3.6.
-Team players should join the server 10 minutes prior to scheduled start time.
+3.5.
+Team players should join the server 10 minutes prior to scheduled Match start.

 If the tech issue have been reported before any damage in the round been done, the round will be restarted and Match will be paused;

-If the tech issue has been reported after a damage has been done, the round should be played through and recorded.
+If the tech issue has been reported after a damage has been done, the round should be played through and the result of the round will be recorded.

+3.10.
+For each Match a Participant should provide a roster of 5 team players.

 3.11.
-For each Match a Participant should provide roster of 5 team players.

-3.12.
-Each Match may only have players that another Participant have not provided in currently ongoing League season.
+Each Match may only have players that another Participant has not provided in the currently ongoing League season.

 4.1.
-Default overtimes are set to max round 3 and 16000 start money settings
+Default overtimes are set to maximum round 3 and 12500 start money settings

 Five 1-on-1 battles are set on an aim-style map